jhoodsmith/.emacs.d/README.md

 # My Emacs File

 You find out a lot about person by the car they drive, the clothes they wear and their `init.el` file.

 I work frequently with the following languages:

 - Python
 - Ruby
-- LxaTeX
+- LaTeX
 - Elixir

 and configure my Emacs workflow around: